 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-A Forbes Magazine article described Jordan Belfort as the "Wolf of Wall Street" who "pushes dicey stocks on gullible investors" at his boiler room brokerage.
-After the article is published, as he walks around the trading floor telling us that the article only made him a superstar and now every day dozens of money-crazed kids want to drop out of school and work for him, we see one of his brokers being measured by a tailor for a custom-made suit, and another broker on the phone with a ball python around his neck.
-It must have been take your snake to work day.
-The bespoke suit part I get, but why the snake is there I'm not sure about.
-If Scorsese was pointing out the simililairy between the cold-blooded snake and the cold-hearted broker then I think it's an insult to the snake, because Belfort and his brokers are one of the lowest forms of scum ever portrayed on film.
+A Forbes Magazine article described Jordan Belfort as the "Wolf of Wall Street" saying that he "pushes dicey stocks on gullible investors" at his boiler room brokerage.
+After the article is published, Belfort walks around the trading floor telling us that the article only made him a superstar and now every day dozens of money-crazed kids want to drop out of school and work for him.
+We see one of his brokers being measured by a tailor for a custom-made suit, and another broker on the phone with a ball python around his neck.
+Maybe it was take your pet to work day.
+The expensive bespoke suit part I get, but I'm not sure about the snake.
+If Scorsese was making a connection between the cold-blooded snake and the cold-hearted broker then I think it's an insult to the snake.
+Belfort and his brokers are sleazy scumbags with no morals, but the snake is just a snake.